 Use the right technology

 Other than email, there are now a lot more options to communicate with one another over long distance.
 Using the right tools can help you to facilitate the smooth running of your project.
-There are now numerous tools that allow you to set up live video meetings for free, including Skype, Appear, Whatsapp and Messenger.
+There are now numerous tools that allow you to set up live video meetings for free, including Skype, Zoom, Whatsapp and Messenger.
 Real-time file sharing tools are also very useful.
 Google Drive and Dropbox are simple and easy-to-use applications that allow you to share documents and edit them on the fly, and Trello is a handy drag-and-drop project planning tool where everyone on a team can be assigned tasks and the progress of the project can be reviewed all members of the team.
 Make use of these convenient tools to keep you and your colleagues on the same page.

 Bring up concerns and requirements that you have

 Considering the distance and the fact that the charity may know very little about you, don’t be afraid to be vocal if something goes wrong with the project.
 Try to be proactive and explain what’s concerning you, while finding ways to get back on track.
 Similarly, if you have particular requests, such as having your work acknowledged by the managers of the organisation, don’t be afraid to let your supervisor know.
 A good thing to do is to organise a periodic, recurrent project review session with your supervisor, where you could openly talk about the project, as well as your feelings and expectations on it.

 Sometimes, senior volunteers may expect to work as an advisor who provides suggestions, ideas, or coaching on what should be done, while expecting the organisation to do the operational work.

 Reality is, most remote volunteer projects, unless stated otherwise, require an extra pair of hands to support a workload that the organisation is not able to handle themselves.

 Be ready to both advise and do the actual work (or at least some of it!) that you’re advising the organisation to carry out.